AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/activities-attribution/activities-attribution-faq.md

 * contains: the text is in the middle (aka: &#42;social&#42;)
 * starts with: the value starts with the text (aka: social&#42;)
 * ends with: the value ends with the text (aka: &#42;social)
 * matches any: multiple values can be added that are comma separated.
-If starts with, ends with, or contains operators need to be applied, used the wildcard (&#42;)
+If [!UICONTROL starts with], [!UICONTROL ends with], or contains operators need to be applied, used the wildcard (&#42;)
 * greater than: used for numerical fields or date/time fields
 * less than: used for numerical fields or date/time fields